Side profile of a human mannequin head displaying forward head posture, or what is also known as text neck

 has become a modern epidemic.

-An illustration of a man with an exposed neck and head area showing the cervical spine glowing in orange, highlighting the neck vertebrae.
+An illustration of a man with an exposed neck and head area showing the cervical spine glowing in orange, highlighting the dysfunctional posture he has developed

 It has become easy to spot: chin jutting forward, shoulders rounding, and that nagging tension at the base of the skull.
 And usually accompanied by a mobile phone.Most people think they can fix this by stretching their neck or buying a "posture corrector" harness.
 Yet, the problem persists.
 Why?
 Because your neck isn't the problem - it’s just where the symptoms are showing up.